 Sports Medicine Courses and Classes

-Sports medicine courses can train students for positions like athletic trainer and exercise physiologist.
+Sports medicine courses train students for positions like athletic trainer and exercise physiologist.
 Both undergraduate and graduate degree programs may include coursework in sports medicine.
 To discover a few common courses in this field, continue reading.

 List of Courses